-1. On 28 November 2013, the Commission submitted a draft proposal for new rules regarding the protection of trade secrets against their unlawful acquisition, use and disclosure.
+On 28 November 2013, the Commission submitted a draft proposal for new rules regarding the protection of trade secrets against their unlawful acquisition, use and disclosure.
 The legal basis of the draft directive is the Article 114 of the TFEU which provides for the smooth functioning of the single market.

 - 2. This proposal is within the context of the flagship initiative "Innovation Union", one of the pillars of the "EU 2020 strategy", under which the Commission undertook to create an innovation-friendly environment.
 Within this framework, the Commission adopted a comprehensive strategy to ensure that the Single Market for intellectual property functions smoothly.
 This strategy also extends to areas complementary to intellectual property rights (IPRs) such as trade secrets. - 3.
 The Economic and Social Committee delivered its opinion on 25 March 2014. - 4.
-The European Data Protection Supervisor delivered its opinion on 12 March 2014. - 5.
-The European Parliament has not started the discussions yet.
+The European Data Protection Supervisor delivered its opinion on 12 March 2014.